chef-boneyard/lita_versioner/README.md

 ## Usage

-Update the `PROJECTS` defined in `Lita::Handlers::Versioner` with the required information.
+Update the `config :projects` defined in `lib/lita/handlers/versioner.rb` with the required information.
 E.g:

 ```
 harmony: {